 The property on which Gleneagles Country Club sits was recently sold to home developer Pulte Group, who plans to build upscale homes on the 232 acres.
 The golf course and all 36 holes are targeted to close at the end of July, 2022.

-Built in 1924 and designed by Illinois PGA Hall of Famer Charles Maddox, Gleneagles Country Club has a long and illustrious history, despite being less widely known today than a couple of other Lemont golf courses.
-Cog Hill Golf and Country Club as well as Pete Dye’s Ruffled Feathers Country Club may garner many of the Lemont accolades, but Gleneagles’ rich tradition can’t be denied.
+Built in 1924 and designed by Illinois PGA Hall of Famer Charles Maddox, Gleneagles Country Club has a long and illustrious history, despite being less widely known today than a couple of other golf courses in the vicinity.
+Cog Hill Golf and Country Club as well as Pete Dye’s Ruffled Feathers Country Club may garner many of the local accolades, but Gleneagles’ rich tradition can’t be denied.

 Originally known as Twin Eagles and home to the 1958 and 1959 Chicago Open, Gleneagles is one of a handful of Chicago golf courses to host a PGA Tournament.
 Both events were won by World Golf Hall of Fame member Ken Venturi and featured other PGA Tour legends such as Julius Boros, Gary Player, Fred Haas, Gene Littler and Sam Snead.

 The facility boasts two 18-hole championship courses that feature tree-lined fairways, deeply-sculpted bunkers, rolling terrain and imposing water hazards.
 The Red/Lakes course plays just over 6,000 yards with a slope of 116, while the White/Woodlands golf course is about 300 yards longer and features a slope of 124 from the tips.